 • Changes here will not be reflected in your Scout’s official registration.
 To make changes there, contact your local council.

-Marking Requirements Complete
+Viewing Advancements and Marking Requirements Complete

 • You can view the progress your child is making to rank in real time at any time you wish by logging into Scoutbook.